A Deligne-Simpson problem for irregular $G$-connections over $\mathbb{P}^{1}$: A Deligne-Simpson problem and its solution

 Let $G$ be an arbitrary connected reductive group.
 This paper gives a solution to the Deligne-Simpson problem for $G$-connections on $\PP^{1}$ with two punctures, $0$ and $\infty$, and specific ramification constraints.
 We give a purely algebraic criterion for the existence of such connections.
 Our strategy revolves around the geometry of non-abelian Hodge moduli spaces first considered in \cite{BBAMY}.
 We define moduli spaces of connections with prescribed local behaviour, and, using ideas from non-abelian Hodge theory, relate them to moduli spaces of Higgs bundles.
 On the other hand, these spaces are homotopy equivalent to affine Springer fibers, and their cohomology carries an action of the rational Cherednik algebra of type $W$ (the Weyl group of $G$) by \cite{OY}.

 We state here a special and weaker version of our main results, leaving the precise definitions and the stronger versions to the rest of the introduction. \begin{theorem}[Special case of Theorems \ref{th:DS} and \ref{th:DS Gr}] Let $\nu=d/m\in \QQ_{>0}$ (in lowest terms) where $m$ is a regular elliptic number of $W$.
 Let $\cO$ be a nilpotent orbit in $\frg$.
-Then the following are equivalent: \begin{itemize} \item There exists an algebraic $G$-connection $\nb$ on $\PP^{1}\setminus\{0,\infty\}$ that is isoclinic of slope $\nu$ at $\infty$ and has regular singularity at $0$ with residue in $\cO$; \item The representation $E_{\cO}$ of the Weyl group $W$ (attached to the nilpotent orbit $\cO$ via the Springer correspondence) appears in the irreducible module $L_{\nu}(\triv)$ for the rational Cherednik algebra of type $W$. \item There exists an element $\psi\in \ov\cO+t\frg\tl{t}\subset \frg\tl{t}$ that is homogenenous of slope $\nu$. \end{itemize} \end{theorem}
+Then the following are equivalent: \begin{itemize} \item There exists an algebraic $G$-connection $\nb$ on $\PP^{1}\setminus\{0,\infty\}$ that is isoclinic of slope $\nu$ at $\infty$ and has regular singularity at $0$ with residue in $\cO$; \item The representation $E_{\cO}$ of the Weyl group $W$ (attached to the nilpotent orbit $\cO$ via the Springer correspondence) appears in the irreducible module $L_{\nu}(\triv)$ for the rational Cherednik algebra of type $W$. \item There exists an element $\psi\in \ov\cO+t\frg\tl{t}\subset \frg\tl{t}$ that is homogeneous of slope $\nu$ (here $\ov{\cO}$ is the closure of $\cO$). \end{itemize} \end{theorem}

 We also illustrate by examples that our criterion can be used to effectively compute those pairs $(\nu, \cO)$ for which the above Deligne-Simpson problem has a positive solution.
 We fully solve the case when the slope $\nu$ has denominator $h$ (the Coxeter number) for arbitrary $G$, see Theorem \ref{th:h main}.
 For classical types, we give complete solutions for arbitrary slope $\nu$ in Theorem \ref{th:cl}.
 We partially prove \cite[Conjecture 5.7.]{Sage} in classical types, and generalize it to arbitrary slopes $\nu$, see Theorem \ref{th:hq main}.
 Additionally, we illustrate how to solve the Deligne-Simpson problem for more general slopes in exceptional types, by explicating the solution in type $F_4$, see Section \ref{s:F4soln}.
 In conclusion, we solve the isoclinic Deligne-Simpson problem up to finitely many cases in the exceptional types.